TaylanUB/scheme-bytestructures/README.md

     (define uint8-v3-v5
       (make-bytestructure-descriptor
-        `(,bsd:vector 5 (,bsd:vector 3 ,uint8))))
+        `(,bs:vector 5 (,bs:vector 3 ,uint8))))

 As does the following, using our previous `uint8-v3`:

     (define uint8-v3-v5
       (make-bytestructure-descriptor
-        `(,bsd:vector 5 ,uint8-v3)))
+        `(,bs:vector 5 ,uint8-v3)))

 The "simple" type
 -----------------

-Most of the time, the pre-provided non-compound type "simple" will fulfill all needs for non-compound descriptors.
-Its instances are created with a size, bytevector-ref function, and bytevector-set function.
+The module comes with the non-compound type "simple," which can fulfill all needs of non-compound descriptors.
+Its instances are created with a size, bytevector-ref procedure, and bytevector-set procedure.
 E.g. the following is the definition of `uint8`:

     (define uint8
       (make-bytestructure-descriptor
         ;; The 1 is the size, in bytes.
-        (list bsd:simple 1 bytevector-u8-ref bytevector-u8-set!)))
+        (list bs:simple 1 bytevector-u8-ref bytevector-u8-set!)))

-All the usual numeric types are readily shipped with the module: float, double, (u)int(8,16,32,64)
+All the usual numeric types are readily provided by the module: float, double, \[u\]int(8,16,32,64)\[le,be\]

+Also native-sized ones: \[unsigned-\](short,int,long), size_t,
+ssize_t, ptrdiff_t

 Compound types
 --------------

-The module comes with the three canonical compound types: vector, struct, union
+The module comes with the three canonical compound types, vector, struct, union, and a somewhat magical "pointer" type.

-We've already covered the vector type in the first section.
-But one more thing to note about them is that like in C, they do *not* do bounds-checking on indices; an off-bounds index will either raise an error due to an off-bounds bytevector index, or attempt to decode whatever bytes are found at the relevant place in the bytevector, which might just result in a valid value without raising an error.
+We've already covered the vector type in the section "Creating bytestructure descriptors."
+One more thing to note about them is that like in C, they do *not* do bounds-checking on indices; an off-bounds index will either raise an error due to an off-bounds bytevector index, or attempt to decode whatever bytes are found at the relevant place in the bytevector, which might just result in a valid value without raising an error.

 Given the `uint8-v3` from the vector examples, here's a struct with a `uint8` and a `uint8-v3`:

     (define my-struct
       (make-bytestructure-descriptor
-        `(,bsd:struct (x ,uint8) (y ,uint8-v3))))
+        `(,bs:struct (x ,uint8) (y ,uint8-v3))))

 Or without using the intermediate `uint8-v3` descriptor:

     (define my-struct
       (make-bytestructure-descriptor
-        `(,bsd:struct (x ,uint8) (y (,bsd:vector 3 ,uint8)))))
+        `(,bs:struct (x ,uint8) (y (,bs:vector 3 ,uint8)))))

 Union definitions look exactly the same as struct definitions.

+The pointer type takes only the description for the pointed-to
+substructure:

+    (define uint8-v3-ptr
+      (make-bytestructure-descriptor
+        `(,bs;pointer (,bs:vector 3 ,uint8))))

 The bytestructure data-type